jd-velop/guess-street/Design/DomainModel.md

 %% relatedEntityId is a UUID field that references the object that the feed item ActionType is related to
     %% PREDICTION_CREATED & PREDICTION_RESOLVED for example would contain the predictionId of the prediction
-    %% User-related ActionTypes would contain the userId
+    %% User-related ActionTypes contain the userId
-    %% Trending and Random assets would contain the assetId

 class ActionType {
     <<enumeration>>